 Make it about ‘how to succeed’

 Feedback provides consistent checkpoints on the map of expectations.
-When delivered in a specific, behaviorally based way, it helps an employee to understand what is working, what isn’t, and where they contribute value.
-It can also provide evidence of performance success, leading to development conversations that progress an employee’s career, or it can document evidence for a performance conversation, to steer an employee away from complacency or decline.
-Specificity is key here- feedback needs to contain examples of exactly how the person hit or missed the mark.
+When delivered in a specific, behaviorally based way, it helps a team member engage what is working, what isn’t, and where they contribute value.
+It can also provide evidence of performance success, leading to development conversations that progress an employee’s career or document evidence for a performance evaluation conversation to steer an employee away from complacency or decline.
+Specificity is vital here- feedback needs to contain examples of exactly how the person hit or missed the mark.

 Consistently delivering feedback is a practice that all managers need to develop.
 Make it a goal to provide one piece of feedback, whether positive or constructive, to every member of your team today.
 And tomorrow.
 And the next day.